rabanti-github/Media-Extractor/MediaExtractorInstaller/README.md

 ## Compatibility

 The Visual Studio extension was initially written for VS version 2005 and 2008.
-It may nit be compatible with newer versions and may throw errors during the build process in the IDE.
+It may not be compatible with newer versions and may throw errors during the build process in the IDE.

-However, the main installer script file **InstallScript.iss** sould be compiled by a recent version fo a InnoSetup installation without issues.
+However, the main installer script file **InstallScript.iss** should be compiled by a recent version fo a Inno Setup installation without issues.

 If building in the IDE fails, the build can be performed directly in the Inno Setup Compiler application.

 ## Environment

-The project has only one preset to be maintened: The Inno Setup Path.
+The project has only one preset to be maintained: The Inno Setup Path.
 This path is currently set to the standard installation path:

 ```sh